 Who is my data shared with?

-The University of Leeds has worked closely with expert researchers at the Royal Free London NHS Foundation Trust to develop and run the study.
-The University of Leeds will share data collected about you as part of ELUCIDATE and from NHS Digital with these researchers to help analyse the results of the study.
+The University of Leeds has worked closely with expert researchers at UCL to develop and run the study.
+The University of Leeds will share data (anonymously) collected about you as part of ELUCIDATE and from NHS Digital with these researchers to help analyse the results of the study.
 Information about your health and care may also be shared with researchers running other research studies within the University of Leeds or other organisations.
 These other organisations may be universities, NHS organisations or companies involved in health and care research in this country or abroad.

 Any information which is shared with other organisations will not identify you and will not be combined with other information in a way that could identify you.
 The information will only be used for the purpose of health and care research, and cannot be used to contact you or to affect your care.
 It will not be used to make decisions about future services available to you, such as insurance.

 Under the General Data Protection Regulation (GDPR), which came into effect on 25 May 2018, you have the following rights in relation to the information that we hold about you (your ‘personal data’):

 - The right to request access to your data (commonly known as a “subject access request”).
 This enables you to receive a copy of your data and to check that we are lawfully processing it.